-Important data (inventory, conversions, etc.) often reside outside the AdWords domain.
-Likewise, the AdWords interface may not always be the perfect tool for data visualization.
-AdWords scripts provide an easy way to integrate with external data sources.
+Important data (inventory, conversions, etc.) often reside outside the Google Ads domain.
+Likewise, the Google Ads interface may not always be the perfect tool for data visualization.
+Google Ads scripts provide an easy way to integrate with external data sources.

 Google Spreadsheets are extremely versatile.
 Some of the ways you can use them in your scripts include: